jeremyzilar/mada/_pages/about.md

 By integrating job training and youth development with the arts, MADA acts to connect invaluable economic opportunities for creatives, young adults, aspiring entrepreneurs, families, and youth from all backgrounds.

-MADA is the result of deep public engagement regarding the Midtown Site’s future and has been developed as an initiative of the [Santa Fe Art Institute](https://sfai.org), a 501c3.
+MADA is the result of deep public engagement regarding the Midtown Site’s future.
 MADA partners will rehabilitate and occupy 50,000 sq ft of abandoned buildings at Midtown, with a long-term lease from the City of Santa Fe, as part of the City’s Midtown Master Plan.

 {% include common/button.html url="https://drive.google.com/file/d/11Usm8v_3L7uK0GVrk0YhAAmApU9L7ZCM/view?usp=drive_link" text="The City Midtown Master Plan" type="small" %}